jamal7x7/my-portfolio/src/posts/how-iavascript-works-5-types.md

 ## Type coercion

-Type coercion means the ability of a language to convert a certain type to another, in order to perform an operation between two different types:
+_Type coercion_ or _type convertion_ (as ECMAScript calls it) is the ability of a language to convert a certain type to another, in order to perform an operation between two different types:

 ```js
 true == 1 // true